Apostles' Creed: United Methodist Church

 The United Methodists in the USA commonly incorporate the Apostles' Creed into their worship services.
 The version which is most often used is located at No. 881 in the United Methodist Hymnal, one of their most popular hymnals and one with a heritage to brothers John Wesley and Charles Wesley, founders of Methodism.
 It is notable for omitting the line "he descended into hell", but is otherwise very similar to the Book of Common Prayer version.
 The 1989 Hymnal has both the traditional version and the 1988 ecumenical version, which includes "he descended to the dead".

 The Apostles' Creed as found in The Methodist Hymnal of 1939 also omits the line "he descended..."
 The Methodist Hymnal of 1966 has the same version of the creed, but with a note at the bottom of the page stating, "Traditional use of this creed includes these words: 'He descended into hell.'"

-However, when the Methodist Episcopal Church was organized in the United States in 1784, John Wesley sent the new American Church a Sunday Service which included the phrase "he descended into hell" in the text of The Apostles' Creed.
-It is clear that Wesley intended American Methodists to use the phrase in the recitation of the Creed.
+However, when the Methodist Episcopal Church was organized in the United States in 1784, John Wesley sent the new American Church a Sunday Service which included the phrase "he descended into hell" in the text of the Apostles' Creed.

 The United Methodist Hymnal of 1989 also contains (at #882) what it terms the "Ecumenical Version" of this creed which is the ecumenically accepted modern translation of the International Committee on English Texts (1975) as amended by the subsequent successor body, the English Language Liturgical Consultation (1987).
 This form of the Apostles' Creed can be found incorporated into the Eucharistic and Baptismal Liturgies in the Hymnal and in The United Methodist Book of Worship, and hence it is growing in popularity and use.
-The word "catholic" is intentionally left lowercase in the sense that the word catholic applies to the universal and ecumenical Christian church.
+The word catholic is intentionally left lowercase in the sense that the word catholic applies to the universal and ecumenical Christian church.